Mattimeo: Slagar the Cruel

 Mattimeo is a direct sequel to Redwall and Mossflower, taking place eight seasons (two years) after the events of the first novel.
 The peaceful woodland creatures of Redwall Abbey are busy preparing for a feast during the summer equinox.
 Matthias and Cornflower have had a son named Mattimeo, who has been generally spoiled throughout his life by the inhabitants of Redwall.
-Meanwhile, the masked fox Slagar the Cruel and his gang of slavers are planning to enter Redwall Abbey during one of their feasts.
-Slagar, a villainous fox craving revenge for a crime never committed against him, intends to capture slaves from Redwall and take them to an underground kingdom ruled by a mysterious, god-like figure named Malkariss to be sold as slaves.
+Meanwhile, the masked red fox Slagar the Cruel and his gang of rat and weasel slavers are planning to enter Redwall Abbey during one of their feasts.
+Slagar, a villainous fox (the son of Sela and previously known as Chickenhound) craving revenge for a crime never committed against him, intends to capture slaves from Redwall and take them to an underground kingdom ruled by a mysterious, god-like figure named Malkariss to be sold as slaves.
 After drugging the Abbey residents, he kidnaps Mattimeo, Tim and Tess Churchmouse, Cynthia Bankvole, and Sam Squirrel.
-They meet Auma, (a young badger maid) and Jube, (a hedgehog), who were also kidnapped by Slagar the Cruel.
+They meet Auma, (a young Eurasian badger maid) and Jube, (a common hedgehog), who were also kidnapped by Slagar the Cruel.
 Upon discovering the children missing, Matthias, Basil Stag Hare and Jess Squirrel with the help of a few friends, leave the Abbey to hunt down Slagar and return the children back home.
-They encounter Cheek, an ottercub Matthias describes as "Cheek both by name and by nature".
+They encounter Cheek, a European otter cub Matthias describes as "Cheek both by name and by nature".

 On their journey, they meet up with Orlando the Axe, the father of Auma, and Jabez Stump, the father of Jube.
 As they journey, they find the Guerrilla Union of Shrews in Mossflower (Guosim), and convince them to aid the travellers on their quest.

 General Ironbeak

-Meanwhile, at the Abbey, a horde of rooks, magpies, and crows led by General Ironbeak have come to conquer it.
+Meanwhile, at the Abbey, a horde of rooks, Eurasian magpies, and carrion crows led by the common raven known as General Ironbeak have come to conquer it.
 They instantly capture most of Redwall, starting from the top and working their way down.
 Then, Baby Rollo, Cornflower and Mrs. Churchmouse get kidnapped by the rooks, but the remaining Abbeydwellers manage to capture the Magpie brothers Quickbill, Diptail and Brightback with drugged strawberries, courtesy of Sister May.
 When the magpies went to forage for food for Ironbeak's crew, they ate the strawberries.
 The two forces then negotiate a hostage exchange.
 After that, the Abbey's residents take refuge in a basement called Cavern Hole, stocked with many supplies.
 Then Cornflower has an idea to dress up as a ghost and scare the rooks; they succeed, but General Ironbeak doesn't fall for the trick.
 He traps Constance in the gatehouse, then slips his army through the barricade.